Code-Institute-Submissions/milestone2_are_you_a_hero/README.md

 ### USER STORIES

+-   As a general user, I want to navigate through the site in an orderly fashion, so I can see which information is on the site.
+-   As a general user, I want to navigate through the site in an orderly fashion on a mobile view, so I can use the menu and the site on a mobile screen.
 -   As a general user, I want to find some information on the MCU character, so I can have some recreational time.
 -   As a general user, I want to play a game, so I can see which character matches with me.
 -   As a general user, I want to see the given information in my own language, so I can understand what it says.